austinzheng/austinzheng.github.io/_posts/2014-12-24-protocols-in-swift.md

 ### Aggregating functionality ###

-Protocols can also be used to aggregate functionality for a given type.
+Protocols can also be used to [aggregate functionality][link-composition] for a given type.

 For example, let's say we are building a computer game, and we're writing a struct to represent the player character.
 Player characters are *named* objects in the game, because the player has a name, and they can be *healed* (like non-player characters and monsters, but not items).
 Player characters can also be *moved*, since the player is a mighty hero/heroine of prophecy (and not a tree).
 A sketch of how we might implement such a model follows: